CryptoGenics/esx_finance/README.md

 example: config is set to 10% - Billed someone for 100k as a cardealer - Person will pay $10k every IRL day for 10 days automatically

-You can easily modify this script to add multiple bussinesses that giveout loans besides cardealers
+You can easily modify this script to add multiple businesses that giveout loans besides cardealers

 ___